Brazil is currently at a major crossroads in the push toward greater connectivity and communication.

 5G represents that new level.

-Brazil has been working towards a solution that will see the next-generation of telecommunications brought in the country, which will positively affect:
+Brazil has been working towards a solution that will see the next generation of telecommunications brought into the country, which will positively affect:

 - The performance of mobile networks for consumers and several industries

 - The expansion of support for new devices and services

 - The cost-effectiveness of using telecommunications in Brazil

 Before Brazil can begin the integration of 5G tech into their infrastructure, they have to go through the process of auctioning off the available spectrum.

 This is when the government licenses pieces of radio airspace in their borders off to bidders, which is necessary for a company to start its 5G work.